UNCLASSIFIED (U)

 (2) For medical, dental or optical examinations or treatments;

-(3) When, as determined by the health authorities having jurisdiction or by the employee’s health care provider, the employee’s health may jeopardize the health of others by his or her presence on the job because of exposure to a communicable disease;
+(3) When, as determined by the health authorities having jurisdiction or by the employee’s health care provider, the employee’s health may jeopardize the health of others by their presence on the job because of exposure to a communicable disease;

 (4) To provide care for a family member with a serious health condition: